.

 Cost comparison: term or mortgage life insurance?

-mortgage insurance vs term life insurance average cost
+Average cost of life insurance: mortgage vs term life insurance

 Not only is term usually cheaper, but the structure of a mortgage policy differs slightly too.
 The payout for mortgage policies is not fixed.
 So as you pay off your mortgage, you end up paying more premiums despite your payout decreasing.